Gbrtenorio/ITLP/README.md

 # ITLP
 ITLP -
-Improving Transfer Learning Performance: An Application in the.
-Classification of Remote Sensing Data
+Improving Transfer Learning Performance: An Application in the Classification of Remote Sensing Data

 Content: